 This Paleo pizza from cookbook authors Hayley Mason and Bill Staley is free of nightshades, a group of plants that includes white potatoes, eggplant, tomatoes and peppers, as well as spice made from peppers such as paprika, red pepper flakes and cayenne pepper.
 A nut-free pesto substitutes for tomato sauce.
-This pizza recipes is also corn free (Applegate Prosciutto and Hain Baking Powder are corn free) and can be made dairy free.
+This pizza recipe is also corn free and can be made dairy free.

 - 1 recipe nut-free pesto

 - ¼ cup baby arugula